OSTA-group/osta-marketplace/.github/CONTRIBUTING.md

 In order to build the app make sure you have the following installed:
 - NodeJS + NPM
 - Java 21
-- Gradle (or an IDE with build in gradle tools)
+- Gradle (or an IDE with built-in gradle tools)

 ### Installing
-Run the following command to install al necessary packages:
+Run the following command to install all necessary packages:
 ```bash
 npm install
 ```